inguillen87/chatboc-frontend/README.md

 directly to `https://api.chatboc.ar` will bypass the proxy and trigger CORS errors.

+If requests such as `GET /productos` return `404 Not Found`, ensure the local API server from `server/app.js` is running on the same port referenced by `VITE_API_URL`.

 Some browser extensions (for example crypto wallets) inject scripts that modify `window.ethereum` or `window.tronLink`.
 These scripts can log warnings such as `Cannot assign to read only property 'ethereum' of object '#<Window>'` or